 There are some basic concepts and terminology used by amateur astronomers as well as some simple techniques for using your equipment that you should know about.
 There are also several different types of Deep Sky objects accessible to the beginner with simple equipment.
 Our Sky Atlas introduces these topics, but in our award winning booklet, Exploring The Night Sky with Binoculars we cover them in more depth in conversant, everyday terms that you will not have to miss a whole night of observing to get through.

 Finally, you will want to refer to your materials while outside observing.
 As you know, your eyes adapt to the darkness once you have been out of the light for a while.
 As you adapt you will be able to see more objects and greater detail.
-It can take your eyes up to 30 minutes or more to get to where fainter objects are easy to find but your adaptation can be ruined by just a second of white light from a flashlight or telephone or computer screen.
+It can take up to 30 minutes or more for your eyes to get to where fainter objects are easy to find but your adaptation can be ruined by just a fraction of a second of white light from a flashlight or telephone or computer screen.
 If you use a true red light source of low intensity your dark adaptation will not be damaged.
-This can be accomplished by covering a flashlight with a dark red cellophane or, more conveniently, by using our Night Reader Pro.
+This can be accomplished by covering a flashlight with a dark red cellophane or, more conveniently, by using our Night Reader Pro astronomer’s flashlight.

 All of the above items are available separately in our Shop, or are available together at a discount in our First Light Astronomy Kits.
 If you have any questions about using your new telescope or binoculars Contact Us and we will be thrilled to help out.

 May you have clear skies and remember to Keep Looking Up.